realarna/CheckMK_Fortigate_API_Monitoring/README.md

 Extended FortiGate monitoring for **Checkmk 2.4.x and 2.5.x** via the FortiOS REST API.

 This package combines and extends existing Checkmk FortiGate monitoring extensions into one ready-to-use MKP package.
-It adds additional monitoring services, firmware monitoring, HA cluster synchronization checks, improved IPSec tunnel evaluation, FortiOS interface inventory, and rule-based enhancements for better visualization, alerting, and operational use.
+It adds additional monitoring services, firmware monitoring, HA cluster synchronization checks, improved IPSec tunnel evaluation, FortiOS interface inventory, and rule-based enhancements for better visualization, alerting, documentation, and operational use.

 All credits belong to the original creators.
 This package builds on their work and adds compatibility and functionality improvements for modern Checkmk environments.